amandanewton/GiphyAPI/README.md

 # GiphyApi

-This is a page dedicated to show results from giphy based around search topic "XYZ".
+This is a page dedicated to show results from giphy based around search topic of celebrities.

 https://amandanewton.github.io/GiphyAPI